hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/320_085_your_highness.md

 This year I suffered much in Kashmir and am now recovered and going to Calcutta direct today.
-For the last ten years or so I have not seen the Puja of Shri Durgâ in Bengal which is the great affair there.
+For the last ten years or so I have not seen the Puja of Shri Durgā in Bengal which is the great affair there.
 I hope this year to be present.

 The Western friends will come to see Jaipur in a week or two.
 If